andy-byers/CalicoDB/doc/design.md

 It stores the name and root page ID of every other tree, as well as other per-tree attributes.

 ### WAL
+The WAL is based off of SQLite's WAL design.

 #### WAL file
 As described in [Architecture](#architecture), a database named `~/cats` will store its WAL in a file named `~/cats-wal`.
-This file, hereafter called the WAL file, is opened the first time a transaction is started on the database.
+This file, hereafter called the WAL file, is opened when the first connection is made to `~/cats` (a connection is just an open `DB *` in some executing program).
 The WAL file consists of a fixed-length header, followed by 0 or more WAL frames.
 Each WAL frame contains a single database page, along with some metadata.
+The WAL file is removed from disk when the last connection closes.

 Most writes to the WAL are sequential, the exception being when a page is written out more than once within a transaction.
 In that case, the most-recent version of the page will be overwritten.
-This lets the number of frames added to the WAL be proportional to the number of pages modified during a given transaction.
+This prevents long-running transactions from causing the WAL to grow very large.

 #### shm file
 Since the database file is never written during a transaction, its contents quickly become stale.